vupasree/resume/resume.md

 - Extensively performed the Stress testing on the application to find out the bottlenecks of the application and ensure load balancing.
 <br>

-<b>Client &nbsp;:</b>&nbsp;Methodist Iowa clinic  &nbsp;(Mar’15 – Aug’15)</Span>
+<b>Client &nbsp;:</b>&nbsp;Methodist Iowa clinic  &nbsp;(Marâ€™15 â€“ Augâ€™15)</Span>
 <br>
 <b>Project &nbsp;:</b>&nbsp;  Patients health vault dashboard
 </b>
 <br>
 <br>
 Project objective is to feed patients data from various affiliated clinics into central repository for generating metrics on various scenarios, system can also be leveraged by patients for health related improvements.
 This system also helps management in identifying reasons for the changes in numbers on certain categories, helps doctors to analyze and track progress of patients.
 Based on patients consent system also allows to share information with other clinics on needed basis.
-All the information is accessible based on registered id, ID’s are issued to doctors, vendors,  patients, etc… , based on ID features are enabled  on the web site.
+All the information is accessible based on registered id, IDâ€™s are issued to doctors, vendors,  patients, etcâ€¦ , based on ID features are enabled  on the web site.
 <br>

 <b><ins>Responsibilities</ins></b>